minhaz-nuzhat/ExperimentationPreviewDocs/QuoteOfTheDayQuickStart/README.md

 }
 ```

+This class declares how FeatureManagement's targeting gets the context for a user.
+In this case, it reads httpContext.User.Identity.Name for the UserId and treats the domain of the email address as a Group.

+---

-8. Naviagte back to Program.cs and add the following using statements.
+8. Navigate back to Program.cs and add the following using statements.

 ```
 using Microsoft.FeatureManagement.Telemetry.ApplicationInsights;